aptech/docs/docs/CR-rndconrndmultrndseed.rst

         seed    time(0)       0 < seed < 232a       1664525       0 < a < 232c       1013904223    0 < a < 232

-..
-DANGER:: how do we want to format the above block?

 Remarks
 -------